Packing subgraphs in regular graphs: Introduction

 \begin{conj}[Verstra\"ete~\cite{verstraete2002note}] For every graph $F$ and every $\eta > 0$, there exists $d_0 = d_0(F, \eta)$ such that, for all integers $d \ge d_0$, every $d$-regular graph $G$ of order $n$ contains a $\TF$-packing which covers all but at most $\eta n$ vertices of $G$. \end{conj}

 Quite a lot of research has established Conjecture~\ref{conj:packingsubdivisons} in several natural special cases.
-A result of Kelmans, Mubayi and Sudakov~\cite{kelmans2001asymptotically} proved the conjecture when $F$ is a tree, and in 2003, Alon~\cite{alon2003problems} proved it when $F$ is a cycle.
+The conjecture follows from a result of Kelmans, Mubayi and Sudakov~\cite{kelmans2001asymptotically} when $F$ is a tree, and in 2003, Alon~\cite{alon2003problems} proved it when $F$ is a cycle.
 In 2005, K\"uhn and Osthus~\cite{kuhn2005packings} observed that when $G$ is dense (i.e., $d = \Omega(n)$) the conjecture follows from their results on packings in dense regular graphs.
 Making significant progress towards the general case, Letzter, Methuku and Sudakov~\cite{LetzterMetukuSudakov} applied their work on nearly-Hamilton cycles in sublinear expanders to show that the conjecture holds for all graphs $F$ when $G$ has degree at least polylogarithmic in $n$.
 Finally, very recently, Montgomery, Petrova, Ranganathan and Tan~\cite{montgomery2025packing} resolved the conjecture in full.

 For subdivisions of complete graphs $K_t$, K\"uhn and Osthus~\cite{kuhn2005packings} went even further and showed that one can actually guarantee perfect packings in dense regular graphs for $t = 4$ and $t = 5$.
 More precisely, they showed that for every $0 < c \le 1$, there is a positive number $n_0 = n_0(c)$ such that every $d$-regular graph $G$ of order $n$, with $d \ge cn$ and $n \ge n_0$, has a perfect $\TK_t$-packing for $t = 4$ and $t = 5$.
-By a result of Gruslys and Letzter \cite{gruslys2021cycle}, this also holds for $t = 2$ and $t = 3$.
+By a result of Gruslys and Letzter \cite{gruslys2021cycle}, it follows that this also holds for $t = 2$ and $t = 3$.

 In 2005, K\"uhn and Osthus asked whether the same holds for $t \ge 6$.

 \begin{prob}[K\"uhn and Osthus~\cite{kuhn2005packings}] Given $t \ge 6$ and $0 < c \le 1$, does every $d$-regular graph $G$ of order $n$, where $d \ge cn$ and $n$ is sufficiently large, have a perfect $\TK_t$-packing? \end{prob}